mbeddr/mps-platform-docs/src/doc/docs/languages/mps_extensions.md

     {{ contribution_by('jonaskraemer') }}

-???
-"How Do I make sure that the elements are also read-only in the Inspector?"
+??? question "How Do I make sure that the elements are also read-only in the Inspector?"

     I have a concept A which has children b of concept B. Another concept C references A. C uses a querylist in the editor to show the list b of children.
     As C does not own the list b (A owns it) we aim to restrict access to 'read-only'.
 We are setting the 'read-only' style on the query-list.